LucaFulchir/libRaptorQ/CONTRIBUTING.md

   * Always sign your commits with the "-s" option, to add the "Signed-off-by" line in the commit message
   * Only the main developers are required to GPG-sign the commits.
 * Run the tests to make sure you have not broken something by mistake
+* Please keep commits short and to the point.
+Nobody wants to review 2000+ lines of code that touch everything.

 ## Documentation